-For each employee who is making "Salarylink Contribution" to Hostplus Super:
+For each employee who is a member of Hostplus Super and making "Salarylink Contribution" payments will be paid as:

 - a.
 3% of the employee's salary (or as amended); and - b.
-Any additional contributions which the Employer is required to pay in respect of the employee pursuant to the Trust Deed as advised by Hostplus Super from time to time to finance the Salarylink benefit for the employee; and c.
+Any additional contributions which the Employer is required to pay in respect of the employee pursuant to the Trust Deed as advised by Hostplus Super from time to time to finance the Salarylink benefit for the employee; and - c.
 Any additional superannuation contributions which the Employer agrees to pay in respect of the Employee.